Prediction of Mutual Interdependencies Among the Drivers of Blockchain for Enhancing the Supply Chain Dynamics

 Abstract

 Nowadays, demand for customized products is increasing in the era of globalization and competitiveness.
-But this has burdened the supply chain performance and demands for the digitalization of its operation to enhance the transparency within its operation.
-As supply chains are operating across regional boundaries hence, their dynamics need to be aligned with the paradigm of industry 4.0 technologies.
+But this has burdened the supply chain (SC) performance and demands for the digitalization of its operation to enhance the transparency within its operation.
+As SCs are operating across regional boundaries, their dynamics need to be aligned with the paradigm of industry 4.0 technologies.
 Blockchain is one among those, which promises to enhance product traceability and bring transparency to its operation.
 But, the adoption of blockchain is not getting much attention, which indicates the need of an analysis of its drivers.
 As the avenues of information technology are getting attention, drivers of blockchain adoption are identified in this study.
-Furthermore, to reveal the mutual interrelationships between the drivers ISM-MICMAC analysis is exercised.
+Furthermore, to reveal the mutual interrelationships between the drivers interpretive structural modelling-Cross-Impact Matrix Multiplication Applied to Classification (ISM-MICMAC) analysis is exercised.
 Driving factors are further analyzed by the Neutrosophic-based robust ranking, resulting in the primacy of the drivers.
-The outcomes of the presented work substantially outrank the drivers, relative to its impact in the adoption of blockchain operations in supply chain performance systems.
-It provides a structured approach to managers for aligning supply chain operations with blockchain technology.
+The outcomes of the present work substantially outrank the drivers, relative to its impact in the adoption of blockchain operations in SC performance systems.
+It provides a structured approach to managers for aligning SC operations with blockchain technology.

 Conflicts of Interest